 - Do you need a 2-person or a 7-person?

 - Massage, do you need Hydrotherapy or just a relaxing bubble machine?

-- Entertainment, do you need lights and sound? (speaker system spa)
+- What about the Entertainment home theatre setup?
+Do you need lights and sound? (speaker system spa)

 - Seating, do you need a lounge or just seats in your outdoor spa?

 - How big would you like your spa to be?